vzool/docs/api/reference.md

 :::

-#### Filtering by Date/DateTime
+#### Filtering by Dates and Times

-The format for date type is `YYYY-MM-DD` and for datetime is `YYYY-MM-DD HH:MM:SS`.
+The format for date is `YYYY-MM-DD` and for datetime is `YYYY-MM-DD HH:MM:SS`.
 This formats translate to `2018-08-29 14:51:22`.

 - Year in `4` digits
 - Months, days, minutes and seconds in two digits, adding leading zero padding when it's a one digit month
 - Hour in 24 hour format

-@TODO: Soon to implement
+@TODO: Implemented soon

 Alias for current datetime `now` and current date `today`.